What Expats Need to Know About Japan’s Work Culture

 Final Thoughts: Patience Leads to Success

-Getting used to Japan’s work culture takes time.
-You’ll stumble along the way, and that’s O.K.
-What’s most important is to show respect, pay attention to how others behave and take time to learn the nuances of hierarchy, communication and etiquette.
+It takes time to adapt to Japan’s work culture.
+It’s normal to make mistakes along the way.
+What’s most important is to show respect, pay attention to how others behave, and take time to learn the nuances of hierarchy, communication, and etiquette.